lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 The parameters used for this tutorial can be loaded by running this section and selecting the file *Examples_To_Run\\1a_Point_Array_No_Noise\\Tutorial_1_Final_Parameters.csv*

+The final parameters for this tutorial are also in a table `here <https://jim-immobilized-microscopy-suite.readthedocs.io/en/latest/tut_1_single_channel.html#final-parameters>`_

 1) Select Input File
 ====================